Trump to visit South Korea as Pompeo raises hope for new North Korea talks after letter

 “I’m hopeful that this will provide a good foundation for us to begin ... these important discussions with the North Koreans,” Pompeo told reporters.

-Japanese media reported over the weekend that Trump may go to the demilitarised zone (DMZ) separating the two Koreas.
-He wanted to visit the zone during a 2017 trip to South Korea but heavy fog prevented it.
+Trump is considering a visit to the demilitarized zone (DMZ) separating the two Koreas, a South Korean official said.
+Trump wanted to go there during a 2017 trip to South Korea but heavy fog prevented it.

-A former South Korean unification minister, Chung Se-hyun, who has advised Moon on relations with North Korea, said in a radio interview on Monday that it was possible for Trump to meet Kim in the DMZ.
+Kim and Moon held their historic first summit in the DMZ last year, so a Trump visit to the border between the two Koreas this weekend could spark speculation of a meeting with Kim there.

-Kim and Moon held their historic first summit in the DMZ last year.
-But Ko said details of Trump’s itinerary had not been finalised.
+Another official in the South Korean presidential office said she was not aware of any plan for Trump to meet Kim.

-Trump and Kim held their first, ground-breaking summit in Singapore in June last year, agreeing to establish new relations and work towards the denuclerization of the Korean peninsula.
+Trump and Kim held their first, ground-breaking summit in Singapore in June last year, agreeing to establish new relations and work towards the denuclearization of the Korean peninsula.

-But a second summit in Vietnam in February collapsed when the two sides were unable to bridge differences between U.S. demands for denuclerization and North Korean demands for sanctions relief.
+But a second summit in Vietnam in February collapsed when the two sides were unable to bridge differences between U.S. demands for denuclearization and North Korean demands for sanctions relief.

 With talks stalled, tension mounted last month when the North test-fired a series of short-range ballistic missiles, though Trump and South Korea both played won the tests.